 Wheat bran is also a concentrated source of antioxidants and phytochemicals that effectively fight free radicals and prevent serious conditions like cancer, while nourishing the healthy cells.6

 The best way forward is that you always get wheat bran from food rather than from fiber supplements.
 The daily recommended intake of fiber is 25 grams for a 2000-calorie diet.

 1. Breakfast Cereal

 Heat some water in a pan.
-Add anything between 2 tablespoons to half a cup of wheat bran, your favorite fruits, and some sugar.
+Add anything between 2 tablespoons and half a cup of wheat bran, your favorite fruits, and a pinch of sugar.
 Cook for a few minutes.
 Enjoy your nutrient-rich breakfast!

 You can sprinkle some wheat bran on your regular hot or cold breakfast cereal too.

 Who said pancakes can’t be healthy?
 They can be if you add wheat bran as the main ingredient in your pancake recipe.
 Add wheat bran with flour, sugar, baking powder, and salt in a large bowl.
 Add eggs and milk to the mix; stir and make the batter thick.

 Pour a quarter cup of batter for each pancake on a heated non-stick pan.
 Cook for 2 minutes until it becomes light brown in color and then flip it.
 Cook the other side for another minute.